Four Point Home Inspection

 A non-functioning A/C system may result in mold damage.
 Faulty plumbing may cause a costly water damage soon.
 So?
 What can you expect?
 Either a “Nay” when applying for a homeowners insurance or at least a “not so favorable” premium.

-Two completely Different Types of Home Inspection
+Two Completely Different Types of Home Inspection

 Summary: The Four Point Inspection is primarily of interest to the insurer.
 The buyer should not waive the comprehensive home inspection at all.
-The 300 -500 bucks spent for a good inspector are well spent and worth it.
+The 300 -500 dollars for a good inspector are well spent and worth it.
 Will the insurance companies take your (even broader) report that you paid for already?
 Don’t kill the messenger, but I have bad news for you.

 Categories: Insider Tips for Buying a home